Aaliyah: Musical style

 As her albums progressed, writers felt that Aaliyah matured, calling her progress a "near-flawless declaration of strength and independence".
 ABC News noted that her music was "evolving from the punchy pop-influenced hip hop and R&B to a more mature, introspective sound", on her third album.
+NME called her third album "radical" and said that it was "intended to consolidate her position as U.S. R&B's most experimental artist".
 Stephen Thomas Erlewine of AllMusic described her album Aaliyah as "a statement of maturity and a stunning artistic leap forward", and called it one of the strongest urban soul records of its time.
 She portrayed "unfamiliar sounds, styles and emotions", but managed to please critics with the contemporary sound it contained.
-Ernest Hardy of Rolling Stone felt that Aaliyah was displaying stronger technique, giving her best vocal performances.
-Altogether, Aaliyah's music can be described as alternative R&B, progressive soul, and neo soul, according to Time Farley.
+Ernest Hardy of Rolling Stone felt that Aaliyah was displaying stronger technique, giving her best vocal performances on the album.

 Influences

 As an artist, Aaliyah said she was inspired by a number of performers.
 These include Michael Jackson, Stevie Wonder, Sade, Trent Reznor of Nine Inch Nails, Korn, Donnie Hathaway, Johnny Mathis, Janet Jackson, Whitney Houston, and Barbra Streisand.
 Aaliyah said that Michael Jackson's Thriller was her "favorite album" and that "nothing will ever top Thriller."
 She said she had always wanted to work with Janet Jackson, to whom she had often been compared, saying, "I admire her a great deal.
 She's a total performer ...
 I'd love to do a duet with Janet Jackson."
 Jackson reciprocated Aaliyah's affection, saying, "I've loved her from the beginning because she always comes out and does something different, musically."
 Jackson also said she would have enjoyed collaborating with Aaliyah.